WinVector/YConditionalRegularizedModel/README.md

 <img src="smoothed_out_perf.png">

-This had an accuracy of about 89%.
+This y-conditional regularized network had an accuracy of about 89%.

+The non-regularized version of the network had the following performance.

 <img src="unsmoothed_out_perf.png">

-This had an accuracy of about 84%.
+The non-regularized, or original, network had an accuracy of about 84%.

 We haven't seen a truly braggable improvement yet (evaluation is noisy, and our regularization introduces one more hyper-parameter), but we need to try this regularization on more data sets and deeper neural nets (where we think the effects will be more pronounced).